pedrococa/c/README.md

 As an example, you can use a different workspace in order to have a staging environment in another AWS region.

-You can view [https://www.youtube.com/watch?v=atBRAG_3yNQ](this video) showcasing workspaces in Terraform Enterprise.
+You can view a [video](https://www.youtube.com/watch?v=atBRAG_3yNQ) showcasing workspaces in Terraform Enterprise.

 Organizations are a shared space for teams to collaborate on workspaces in Terraform Enterprise.